kingformatty/Depression/index.md

 This project contains two parts
 1. Depression Classification
 2. Speaker Diarization: <br/>
-        Speaker Diarization experiments are implemented for the prupose to obtaining more data from the raw audio to alleviate the work for frame level speaker annotation.
+        Speaker Diarization experiments are implemented for the purpose to obtain more data from the raw audio to alleviate the work for frame level speaker annotation.
 More specific, the performance is not only evaluated based on Diarization Error Rate (DER), but also based on the performance on how well the patient audio can be extracted with high confidence.

 Notation: Since the final target of this project is to detect the depression emotion of patient.
 Therefore, evaluate the confidence of extract patient audio is crucial for the model, even more important than DER.
 For patient analysis, we use precision, recall and F1-score to evaluate the model about the performance on extract high-confidence patient audio.
 Precision is the duration of correct detected patient audio divided by the detected patient audio.
 Recall is the duration of correct detected patient audio divided by the total duration in test set.
 And F1-score is the balanced metrics for Precision and Recall.